opencon75/CleanData_FinalProject/README.md

-Cleaning data collected from the accelerometers from the Samsung Galaxy S smartphone
+Cleaning data collected from the accelerometers from smartphone
 ===========================================================================================

 This work is made for the final project of the Getting and Cleaning Data course on Coursera.com webpage.